Chart Color Schemes

 Health

-Health performance in Burpengary is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts
+Health performance in Burpengary is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Frequently Asked Questions - Health